bverschueren/in2un/README.md

         annotations:
 ~~~

-Without these fields correctly set, the default *printing table* is used:
+Without these fields correctly set, the default *table output* is used:

 ~~~
 $ in2un get pods -n openshift-cluster-version